 9. Look at these absolutely gorgeous fresh fruit popsicles featured on Popsugar!

-10. I really really like this homemade Orange Julius recipe from The Freckled Fox.
+10. For a super easy cold dessert, I really really like this homemade Orange Julius recipe from The Freckled Fox.

 11. Kids Activities Blog always has fantastic ideas!
 I love their cute candy filled ice cream pops, and my kids would too.

 12. Brownie ice cream cake, anyone?
 This just might be the best cold dessert recipe you’ve ever tried!

 13. Clean and Scentscible share a fun technique for making homemade Slurpees from any soda – my kids would love this!

 14. Ever made an icebox cake?
 They are the EASIEST cold treat there is!
 This raspberry cheesecake icebox cake is made from layers of graham crackers, raspberries, and cheesecake cream.
 A few hours in the fridge or freezer and the graham crackers soften and turn cake like, making this dessert taste like heaven:

 15. I love homemade ice cream, but I’ll admit it’s a bit of a hassle – but no churn ice cream is a breeze!
 This no churn cake + icecream version features red and blue cake piece for the 4th of July, but you could use any flavor cake you like best.